altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - lastNTags [<str>, ...]
 [DISK]: list of the last N tags used to tag or untag, either on local or uploaded - deleted on logout.
 - localAchievements:<int> [[TAG, INT], ...]: for the local page <int>, a summary of the most prevalent tags, as well as the total for the page and the all-time organized number.
 - localPage <int>: the local page currently being shown.
-- localPage:INT `{name: STRING: pivs: [<asset>, ...], total: INTEGER, from: INTEGER, to: INTEGER, dateTags: ['d::MN', 'd::YYYY']}` - contains all the pages of local pivs to be shown, one per grid.
+- localPage:INT `{name: STRING: pivs: [<asset>, ...], total: INTEGER, from: INTEGER, to: INTEGER, dateTags: ['d::MM', 'd::YYYY']}` - contains all the pages of local pivs to be shown, one per grid.
 - localPageController <page controller>: controller that drives the local pages.
 - localPagesLength <int>: number of local pages.
 - localPagesListener <listener>: listener that triggers the function to compute the local pages.